 Rockwood has received numerous awards for its work in the area of character education.

 Rockwood was named a 2016 National District of Character by Character.org, a designation that lasts five years.

 Rockwood National Schools of Character include Babler, Ballwin, Blevins, Bowles, Chesterfield, Crestview, Ellisville, Geggie, Green Pines, Kehrs Mill, Kellison, Lafayette, LaSalle Springs, Pond, Selvidge, Stanton, Uthoff Valley, Wild Horse, Woerther and Rockwood Early Childhood Education.

-Missouri Schools of Character include Babler, Ballwin, Blevins, Bowles, Chesterfield, Crestview, Early Childhood Center, Ellisville, Kehrs Mill, Geggie, Green Pines, Kellison, Lafayette, LaSalle Springs, Pond, Selvidge, Stanton, Uthoff Valley, Westridge, Wild Horse and Woerther.
+Rockwood Missouri Schools of Character include Babler, Ballwin, Blevins, Bowles, Chesterfield, Crestview, Ellisville, Kehrs Mill, Geggie, Green Pines, Kellison, Lafayette, LaSalle Springs, Pond, Selvidge, Stanton, Uthoff Valley, Westridge, Wild Horse, Woerther and Rockwood Early Childhood Education.

 Other Programs and Successes

-Since 2000, the Rockwood community has raised more than one million dollars for the American Cancer Society through its annual Relay For Life event.
+Since 2000, the Rockwood community has raised more than $1 million for the American Cancer Society through its annual Relay For Life event.

 The WEB program (Where Everybody Belongs) is active in middle schools and high schools.
 Older students mentor younger students and model lessons in character education, anti-bullying and positive school climate.

-The Leader in Me program has been used as a model in several Rockwood elementary and middle schools.
+The Leader in Me leadership development program has been used as a model in several Rockwood elementary and middle schools.

-A website that helps families discover schools and neighborhoods recently revealed its top public high schools, and all four Rockwood high schools made the list.
-According to Niche.com, Lafayette High School ranked second in the state.
-Marquette High School ranked fifth, Eureka High School ranked eighth and Rockwood Summit High School ranked 11th.
+Niche.com, a website that helps families discover schools and neighborhoods recently revealed its top public high schools, and all four Rockwood high schools made the list.
+According to Niche, Lafayette ranked third in the state.
+Marquette ranked sixth, Rockwood Summit ranked eighth, and Eureka ranked 10th.